bjarneo/kissh/WIKI.md

-# KiSSH Wiki
+# .kissh Wiki

-This document provides a reference for all the aliases and functions available in the KiSSH framework.
+This document provides a reference for all the aliases and functions available in the .kissh framework.

 ## Aliases